Brickster1221/mewhenNatroMacro/README.md

 -->

 <!-- no official site warning -->

+I had alot of problems with the original natro, so imma try to say what i fixed here

+the dumb planter timer window looks 10x better now adding a planter makes it default to harvest at full fixed the vic bee detection

+All the stuff below is yip yap

 > [!CAUTION]
 > We do **not** have a website.
 The only official place to download Natro Macro is this repository and [discord.gg/natromacro][discord-link].